Challenge painting!

 I picked my initial colors and laid them out on my freaky large palette setup.
 From bottom left, clockwise:

-Indian Yellow, Titanium/Zinc White Mix, Davey's Gray, Cobalt (the last of my old palette colors), Ultramarine, Permanent Alizarin.
+Indian Yellow, Gamblin quick-dry white, Davey's Gray, Cobalt (the last of my old palette colors), Ultramarine, Permanent Alizarin.

 Time to GLOVE UP.